-In 2007, a total of 526 snags were created (Table 1) in groups of typically 10-15 trees, on 194 acres (8 stand complexes), along both the South Shore Road and Culmback Dam Road, including two stands where snag and gap creation began in 2006 (Figure 2).
-Of these, approximately 250 trees had cat-faces or cavities carved in the tree with a chain saw to expedite decay and nest cavity creation.
+In 2008, a total of 263 snags were created (Table 1) in groups of typically 10-15 trees, on nearly 80 acres (2 stand complexes), along both the South Shore Road and Culmback Dam Road, including one stand where snag and gap creation began in 2006 (Figure 2).
+Of these, approximately 150 trees had cat-faces or cavities carved in the tree with a chain saw to expedite decay and nest cavity creation and about 170 were topped but left alive in an attempt to create live decadent trees for future nest cavity creation.
 Typical diameters for created snags range from 11-17 inches, with an average of about 14 inches.
-Approximately 900 additional small trees (< 11" dbh) were either topped or base girdled within these gaps to increase light input to the forest floor.
+Approximately 340 additional small trees (< 11" dbh) were either topped or base girdled within these gaps to increase light input to the forest floor.
+WHMP requirements for a minimum of 3 snags/acre are met on these stands, but due to small average tree diameter, size class distribution requirements cannot be met at this time.

 Photo-documentation stations were established at the center of each gap to allow changes over time to be noted.
-Qualitative assessments of each species of understory plant were also made within each gap.
-A subset of these gaps will be monitored over time to determine the effects of canopy removal on the forage plants and will allow for refinement in gap creation procedures.
+Qualitative assessments of each species of understory plant were also made within selected gaps.
+A subset of these gaps will be monitored over time to determine the effects of canopy removal on the forage plants, and whether decadent features are created by live-topping a percentage of the snags.
+This information will allow for refinement in snag and gap creation procedures.

+Photo-documentation stations were established at the center of each gap to allow changes over time to be noted.
+Qualitative assessments of each species of understory plant were also made within selected gaps.
+A subset of these gaps will be monitored over time to determine the effects of canopy removal on the forage plants, and whether decadent features are created by live-topping a percentage of the snags.
+This information will allow for refinement in snag and gap creation procedures.
 An additional 21 stands (176 acres) were evaluated along the South Shore Road for potential snag/gap creation.
 It was determined that typical stand diameters were too small to allow snag creation; these units will be re-evaluated in 10 years.